CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs.md

 Clever Cloud can virtually run any version of node >= 0.6 and any module.
 Lesser (pre-npm) versions are not officially supported.
 Unstable versions are not supported either.
+You can use the `engines.node` field in `package.json` to define the wanted version.

 ## Supported package managers